Teaching support from the UK’s largest provider of in-school maths tuition

 12. Extend knowledge or apply knowledge in new contexts.

-15. Provide ideas for personal learning projects where children can explore, predict and experiment for themselves.
+15. Provide ideas for personal learning projects where children can explore, predict and experiment for themselves beyond the lesson plan.

 16. Devote a part of the classroom to interactive puzzles, problems and posers.